tarikhagustia/notulen/README.md

 ```
 ## Todos
 - [ ] Add logging feature
-- [ ] ffmpeg integration to convert the video to mp4
+- [x] ffmpeg integration to convert the video to mp4
-- [ ] Able to change profile picture based on image or video
+- [ ] Able to change profile picture based on image or video (not possible yet)
 - [ ] Integrate with more LLM APIs, will good if this package can be agnostic to the API

 ## Contributing